home | news | routes | photos | videos | bikes | fettling | links | shop

 5. (10 miles) SK850350 Carry straight on over the canal bridge and then take the first track on the left.
 Follow this to another canal bridge by the "Dirty Duck" pub (also called The Rutland Arms).
 The track now becomes a tarmac lane.
 Proceed to the T-junction and turn left towards Woolsthorpe.
 At the crossroads in the village turn right and follow the road up and around Belvoir Castle.

 6. (13 miles) SK815328 At a right hand bend in the road turn right onto the Jubilee Way.
 This is well signposted up and through the woods until it comes to a T-junction at the top of Toft's Hill.
 Turn right and enjoy descending the track that you ascended at the start of the route.
-Enjoy one of the excellent real ales in the Red Lion!

 Profile:

-Plenty both north and south of the loop.
+Possible extensions: Plenty both north and south of the loop.
 The Viking Way is nearly all rideable and there are plenty of bridleways, tracks and lanes crossing it at regular intervals.
 We usually cross straight over the A607 at Croxton Kerrial, turn left at Saltby church then take the bridleway on the right to meet the Viking Way at the edge of the airfield.